FIRST-Tech-Challenge/ftcdocs/docs/source/manufacturing/3d_printing/general_knowledge/common_upgrades/common_upgrades.rst

 Raspberry Pi/Network Functionality
 ----------------------------------

-Network functionality is becoming frequent in 3d printing, with many interfaces allowing you to interact with your printer remotely, and stop/start/watch prints while you aren't even there.
-BambuLabs and Prusa have begun including this feature stock with their printers, and many companies are following suit.
-However, even if you have a printer without network functionality, if you have something such as a raspberry pi or old android phone, you can make quick work of this feature using various online guides.
-If you're using a printer with the **Marlin** firmware (you can read) through your printer's documentation or sale postings to check, you should research **Octoprint** setup guides.
+Network functionality is becoming frequent in 3D printing, with many interfaces allowing you to interact with your printer remotely, and stop/start/watch prints while you aren't even there.
+Many companies have begun including this feature stock with newer printers, however, even if you have a printer without network functionality, using something such as a Raspberry Pi or old android phone, you can make quick work of this feature using various online guides.
+If you're using a printer with **Marlin** firmware (you can read through your printer's documentation or sale postings to check) you should research **Octoprint** setup guides.
 If you are using a printer with the **Klipper** firmware, you should research **Fluidd** and **Mainsail** setup guides.

 .. figure:: images/octoprint.png